Spinal canal stenosis, also known as spinal canal narrowing, is the pathological narrowing of the spinal canal in which the spinal cord is embedded.

-Compressed nerve roots lying at the far sides of the spinal canal can be relieved in a targeted fashion.
 In most cases it is possible to decompress the spinal canal using a minimally-invasive technique through a small window made in the bone on one side.
 In this way the spinal canal at the level of the window can be completely cleared of space-occupying structures while maintaining the stability of the vertebral column.
-This operation can also be performed at multiple levels.
+The key to post-operative structural stability is to spare the midline structures as well as the facet joints.
+That way, the operation can also be performed at multiple levels.

 In cases of spondylolisthesis it is often necessary to fuse the affected vertebral bodies (a spondylodesis) in addition to a decompression operation.
 This is achieved through the placement of strong screws into the vertebral body which are subsequently connected with metal rods and fixated.
 A titanium cage may also be inserted into the space between the vertebral bodies to serve as scaffolding during the bony fusion process.

 In Klinik Hirslanden, this operation is performed using intra-operative CT, increasing the precision and reducing the need for X-ray radiation.